rik-org/rik/docs/rep/cli/README.md

-# RIK CLI
+# RIK Command Line Interface

-RIK CLI is a user interface for the rustlang based cloud orchestrator **Rust In Kube**.
+`riktl` is RIK's command interface and tool.
 It will send and receive HTTP requests to/from the REST API developed by the controler team.

 It will use the crate [clap](https://crates.io/crates/clap), a command line argument parser.

-# Cluster connection
+## Cluster connection

+---

-RIK CLI will use a `rik.config.yaml` file to establish the connection with the REST API.
+`riktl` use a `rik.config.yaml` file to connects to a REST API server, and then calls into the exposed REST API.

 TBD : will the API need an authentication token to allow the connection ?
+Update : Not for the first version.

 > _rik.config.yaml_ :